My dad grew up Catholic, my mom Baptist. When I was two years old we began attending an Assemblies of God Church.

 Now that I’m walking with Jesus, religious rituals and spiritual disciplines have new and different meanings.

-These things help me consistently connect with God and keep me grounded in my faith.
+These spiritual disciplines help me consistently connect with God and keep me grounded in my faith.

 Since my faith became my own, I’ve loved experiencing and exploring the variety of expressions of the Christian faith.
 As a college student I experienced a worship service in an Anglican Church in Oxford, an Evangelical Church in London, and the Easter service at St. Peter’s in the Vatican.
 The following year I found myself in a southern Baptist University where I went on to graduate.
 Each of these experiences gave me a window into the Church and helped refine my faith.